TheRenegadeCoder/sample-programs-website/docs/projects/rot13/algol68/index.md

 # Encrypt string with ROT13 and display #
 s := rot13(s);
 printf(($gl$, s))

 ```

 {% endraw %}

-[Rot13](https://sampleprograms.io/projects/rot13) in [Algol68](https://sampleprograms.io/languages/algol68) was written by:
+Rot13 in [Algol68](https://sampleprograms.io/languages/algol68) was written by:

 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Feb 01 2023 12:00:13.
-The solution was first committed on Jan 24 2023 12:24:28.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution